On the generalization of language models from in-context learning and finetuning: a controlled study: Introduction

 \section{Introduction}

 Language models (LMs) pretrained on huge corpora of internet text become efficient in-context learners; they can generalize from a few examples of a task to answer new instances \citep{brown2020language,team2023gemini}.
-Pretrained LMs can also be fine-tuned for downstream tasks using relatively few examples---though achieving good generalization from fine-tuning often requires hundreds to thousands of examples \citep[e.g.][]{kirstain2022few,vieira2024much}.
-Indeed, the generalization from fine-tuning on a particular example can be surprisingly limited; for example, LMs fine-tuned on a statement like ``B's mother is A'' fail to generalize to answer ``Who is A's son?'' (\citealp{berglund2024reversal}; cf. \citealp{allen2025physics3_2}).
-However, LMs can readily answer questions about these types of reverse relations in context \citep[e.g.][]{lampinen2024language}.
-Furthermore, transformers show different inductive biases when generalizing from weights vs from context \citep[cf.][]{chan2022transformers,shen2023pretrained,russin2024human}.
-How do patterns of generalization differe between in-context learning and fine-tuning?
+Pretrained LMs can also be fine-tuned for downstream tasks using relatively few examples---though achieving good generalization from fine-tuning often requires hundreds, or even thousands of examples \citep[e.g.][]{kirstain2022few,vieira2024much}.
+Indeed, the generalization from fine-tuning on a particular example can be surprisingly limited; for example, LMs fine-tuned on a statement like ``B's mother is A'' fail to generalize to answer ``Who is A's son?'' (\citealp{berglund2024reversal}; cf. \citealp{allen2025physics3_2}). \arslan{These failures of simple logical deduction of finetuned knowledge can hinder reasoning capabilities of LMs}.
+However, LMs can readily reason through questions about these types of reverse relations in context \citep[e.g.][]{lampinen2024language}.
+Furthermore, transformers show different inductive biases when generalizing from weights vs. from context \citep[cf.][]{chan2022transformers,shen2023pretrained,russin2024human}.
+How do patterns of generalization differ between in-context reasoning and fine-tuning?
 What are the implications for how we should adapt models for new tasks or information?
 In this paper, we explore these questions.